 When to Contact a Personal Injury Attorney

-If you were injured in an accident and are unsure whether filing a claim is worth it, contact the lawyers at The Roth Firm, LLC.
+If you were injured in an accident and are unsure whether filing a claim is worth it, contact the car accident lawyers at The Roth Firm, LLC.
 Our experienced team of attorneys will go over all your options and lay out the best possible plan.
 Don’t take a chance by filing a claim on your own — we’re here for you 24/7.
-Contact us today at (404) 777-4899.
+Contact us online or by phone at (404) 777-4899 to discuss your legal options.